Lynn Eusan

-Lynn Cecilia Eusan was the first black Homecoming queen at the University of Houston, where she studied journalism, and the first black woman to earn the title at any predominantly white college or university in the Southern United States.
+Lynn Cecilia Eusan (October 11, 1948 – September 10, 1971) was an American activist and the first black Homecoming queen at the University of Houston, where she studied journalism, and the first black woman to earn the title at any predominantly white college or university in the Southern United States.
 Only seven years earlier, UH had been an all-white institution, not integrating until the 1962–63 academic year.
 In 1971, less than three years after that Homecoming ceremony, she was found dead in the back of a stranger's car.
 Her death was believed to be a murder, and no one was ever found guilty for her death.
 A park at the university is named in her honor.

 Personal life

-Eusan was born on October 11, 1948 in Galveston County, Texas.
+Eusan was born on October 11, 1948, in Galveston County, Texas.
 Her parents, Ida Mae (Boudreaux) Eusan and Wilbur Thirkield Eusan, Sr., were working class.
 Eusan and her four siblings grew up in San Antonio, Texas.

 She graduated from Phillis Wheatley High School in 1966 and immediately enrolled at the University of Houston.

 University of Houston

 At the University of Houston, Eusan was involved in the Spirit of Houston marching band and worked as a reporter and photojournalist.
 She majored in education and journalism.

-She helped organize the Committee on Better Race Relations at UH, which aimed to "promote racial harmony among the students on the university’s campus."
+She helped organize the Committee on Better Race Relations at UH, which aimed to "promote racial harmony among the students on the university's campus."
 One year later, Eusan co-founded African Americans for Black Liberation, which replaced to COBRR.
 That organization was started with hopes to bring together other races and surrounding communities, including the surrounding Third Ward neighborhood and nearby historically black university Texas Southern University.
 The group also fund raised for scholarships and created summer programs for black youth.

-Eusan was a charter member of the Epsilon Lamba chapter of Alpha Kappa Alpha, the first black sorority at the university.
+Eusan was a charter member of the Epsilon Lamba chapter of Alpha Kappa Alpha.
 She also co-founded SHAPE (Self Help for African People through Education) Community Center in the Third Ward.

 On November 22, 1968, Eusan was crowned UH's Homecoming queen over five other white candidates in the Astrodome, becoming the first black homecoming queen at a white Southern university.
 The African Americans for Black Liberation ran her campaign.
 The Daily Cougar, the student newspaper, endorsed her candidacy.
 She continued to advocate for civil rights and black pride as Homecoming queen.

 In the weeks leading up to the Homecoming game, Eusan received death threats and white fraternities mocked her in minstrel shows.
 Through the mocking, Eusan stayed positive.
 In an interview with the Houston Chronicle two weeks later, Eusan said, "This was the first time black students on the campus have banded together and really been effective against overwhelming odds."

 In February 1969, Eusan and 100 other members of the AABL marched to UH President Phillip G. Hoffman's office and presented a list of 10 demands, which included: